tombensve/APS/APS-UserGuide/docs/APS-UserGuide.md

 * APSActivator has been added to aps-tools-lib and can be used as bundle activator.
 It uses annotations to register services and inject tracked services and other things.

+* A service can now be registered with an _aps-externalizable_ property with value _true_ to be made externally available by aps-external-protocol-extender.

 ### What is new in version 0.9.1

 * Now have full REST support in aps-external-protocol-extender and aps-ext-protocol-http-transport-provider.